jalizadeh/ToDocial-E2E-Tests/Readme.md

 ## Tools
 For all E2E test that will verify the DOM elements in the browser, Selenium is used

+## CI/CD
+To set up the CI/CD on Jenkins, after installing the [Cucumber Reports](https://plugins.jenkins.io/cucumber-reports/), follow the basic instructions and how to use.

+It is suggested to create a `Freestyle` job (according to instructions), but also it is possible to set as `Post actions` in a pipeline. `Jenkinsfile` is

 ## Environment
 All tests are aimed to be executed on **Production** environment.
 The design and implementation are started on environment **Test** and executed to make sure everything is fine as expected.
 On successful execution and at the end of project milestone, they are ported on environment **Production**.